bodhiresearchgroup/Emerging-Manager-Smart-Portfolio/README.md

 Algorithm for classifying emerging managers.
 For additional context, [Ranjan's presentation.](https://drive.google.com/file/d/1wgCMWrMdHSyIR8qijBLeFdekC_snpbPq/view?usp=sharing)

+## UPDATES (Aug 9)
+1. The algorithm has been modified to include a larger dataset, with clusters being formed only around a subset of core programs (see list below).
+Non-core programs are located in the folder `Old data`.
+2. The scoring system of the algorithm has been modified to give each core program a score from 1-3, with 3 being the best.
+The weight for each program is calculated using this score, normalized.
+3. `main.py` has been added for modularization.
+Namely, `calculate_metrics` and `Portfolio_Performance` have been moved from `ManagerUniverse.py`.
+The main algorithm in `UI_EMP.py` has also been moved to `main.py`.
+4. The main algorithm logic has been changed.
+For more information, see the function docstrings of `Static_Performance` and `Iterative_Performance` in `main.py`.
+As discussed with Ranjan, we will be using the `Static_Performance` method for now.
+5. Major flagged errors have been resolved.
+All core programs in the `Data` folder can now be included when running the UI.
+6. The `Timeseries` class has been refactored to hold data in a pd.Series instead of two lists for memory efficiency, indexing, etc.

 ## Current list of programs:
 - Aegeri Capital
 - Bastion Asset Management (BAM LS Equity Class M)